VANLIFE AT 2% OF THE COST: ROADLOFT KIT VS VR

 More travel, more outings, more restaurants, more shows

-They tell how the Roadloft Vanlife Formula has transformed their getaways and road trips.
-They go out a lot more.
-They embellish their trips with outings to restaurants, shows, museums, improvise more according to the impulses of the moment, take advantage of free campsites or the best paying sites (for tents) that are intimate and shaded, and moreover less expensive than those for RVs.
-And in addition, they are no longer limited in their leisure budget once they return home.
+They tell how the Roadloft vanlife formula has transformed their getaways and road trips.
+They go out much more.
+They enhance their trips with restaurant outings, shows, museums, improvise more according to the impulses of the moment, take advantage of free campsites or the best paid (for tents) intimate and shaded locations, moreover cheaper than those for RVs.
+And besides, they are no longer limited in their leisure budget once back home.

 Check out our article on a dream road trip for $20 a day